 - Môtsû-ji – temple remains and reconstructed garden.
-The garden layout contains a variety of elements such an island, cove beach, cape, vertical stone and a 4 metre high artificial hill.
+The garden layout contains a variety of elements such as an island, cove beach, cape, vertical stone and a 4-metre high artificial hill.

 - Kanjizaiô-in Ato – remains of temples and reconstructed garden.
-Includes a simple pond which shape is consistent with guidelines in the Sakuteiki ("Ponds should be constructed in the shape of a tortoise or a crane.")
+Includes a simple pond whose shape is consistent with guidelines in the Sakuteiki ("Ponds should be constructed in the shape of a tortoise or a crane.")

 After having visited 4 out of the 5 inscribed parts, I took a taxi to bring me to Ryokan Shizukatei for the night.
-This fine traditional Japanese hotel lies some 8 kms out of town, amidst the rice fields.
-I received a heartily welcome, and was pampered from that moment on with great food and a Japanese bath.
+This fine traditional Japanese hotel lies some 8 km out of town, amidst the rice fields.
+I received a heartily welcome and was pampered from that moment on with great food and a Japanese bath.

 Located in the Tohoku or Northern Japan that severely suffered from earthquake and tsunami in 2011, Hiraizumi was selected as a World Heritage Site, since then the government used the inscription as the symbol of hope of this region.
 From Matsushima, a beautiful bay near Sendai which was hit by tsunami, I took a train to Hiraizumi.
 After kept my luggage in the coin-storage, I walked from the very lovely train station to Motsu-ji Temple.
 The town itself looked very clean and new, hard to believe its status as historic town, I thought this was the result of World Heritage Site beautification process.
 After short nice walked I was at Kanjizaio-in, the temple ruin was actually a large lawn with some trees and bushes around a pond, a fine place but nothing remarkable.